-- 1. Install an ElectroBraidTM Roller Insulator on the "hinged" side of the gate post at the same height as the opposing strand. - 2.
-Attach a length of BraidTM (about the width of the gate) to the ElectroBraidTM Roller Insulator with a copper split-bolt connector. - Hook the gate handle onto the activator plate.
+- 1. Install an ElectroBraidTM roller insulator on the "hinged" side of the gate post at the same height as the opposing strand. - 2.
+Attach a length of BraidTM (about the width of the gate) to the Roller Insulator with a copper split-bolt connector.

+3. Hook the Gate Handle onto the Activator Plate.
 Secure the BraidTM to the spring inside the gate handle by taking two wraps around the spring and securing with a copper split-bolt connector.

-NOTE: When using trees, mount activator plate on a 2"x4" and attach to tree to prevent damage from tree growth.
+Note: When using trees, mount activator plate on a 2"x4" and attach it to the tree to prevent damage from tree growth.